NOTICE OF PRIVACY PRACTICES

 Workers' Compensation: We may use or disclose your medical information as authorized by and to the extent necessary to comply with laws related to workers' compensation and similar programs.

-Fundraising: We may use and disclose your demographic information and the dates that you received treatment, as necessary, to contact you for fundraising activities supported by us.
+Fundraising: We may use and disclose your medical information and the dates that you received treatment, as necessary, to contact you for fundraising activities supported by us.
+You have the right to opt-out of receiving such communications.

 To Your Personal Representatives: We may disclose your medical information to your personal representatives that are appointed by you or authorized by applicable law.